codership/galera/Docs_tommi/python3/source/schemaupgrades.rst

 statements change the database structure and are non-transactional.

-:abbr:`DDL (Data Definition Language)` statements are processed in two different methods in Galera.
+:abbr:`DDL (Data Definition Language)` statements are processed in two different methods in Galera cluster for MySQL.
 These methods are described in the chapters below.

 .. note:: See also the ``pt-online-schema-change`` command in Percona